The teaching of English is fundamental to everything we do at Charsfield Primary School.

 - appropriate resources and materials are made available e.g. spelling words (walls/ mats / dictionaries), recording buttons, clicker 6, word banks (e.g. adjectives, conjunctions), writing frameworks or templates, story plan or genre specific structure, 1:1 support;

-- teachers may stop periodically and carry out mini-plenaries which could involve sharing writing from children’s work, addressing misconceptions and improving or editing a sentences.
+- teachers may stop periodically and carry out mini-plenaries which could involve sharing writing from children’s work, addressing misconceptions and improving or editing a sentence.

 The Working Wall

-The purpose of the working wall and/or the writer’s journal is to support children’s independent writing.
+The purpose of the working wall is to support children’s independent writing.
 They evolve as a unit of work unfolds, and are not intended to be a polished display of finished work.
-They should exemplify the writing process from the ‘reading as a writer’ stage to the ‘nearly finished’ stage.
-Final, ‘best’ presentations can be displayed in public areas of the school or in anthologies, portfolios or folders.

 Speaking and listening are essential life skills.
 At Charsfield, these are explicitly taught and applied both socially and across the curriculum.
 We believe that giving children opportunities to talk and respond to each other is hugely important.
 These opportunities need to be planned and integrated into lessons so that they make a significant contribution to learning.
 The National Curriculum explicitly states that pupils should be taught to: